-- Do not smoke, cause sparks or allow open flames when refueling.
-The fumes are flammable. - When opening the cap, do not remove the cap quickly.
+Do not smoke, cause sparks or allow open flames when refueling.
+The fumes are flammable.

+When opening the cap, do not remove the cap quickly.
 In hot weather, fuel under pressure could cause injury by spraying out of the filler neck if the cap is suddenly removed.

-To remove the fuel tank cap, turn the cap slowly counterclockwise, then pause slightly before removing it.
-After removing the cap, hang the tether as shown in the illustration.
+2. To remove the fuel tank cap, turn the cap slowly counterclockwise, then pause slightly before removing it.
+After removing the cap, hang it on the cap hanger.